MILLION DOLLAR ADVOCATES FORUM

 After Trial (with entry of final judgment)

-Dollars or more, and a final judgment is entered, a case will qualify even if an
+Dollars or more, a case will qualify even if an

 ultimate settlement is reached which is less than One Million Dollars.
 The